Why Sleep Should Be Your #1 New Year’s Resolution

 Sleep deprivation leads us to feel more tired during the day, enhancing the desire to consume sweet and sugary treats for the immediate, but not long-lasting, energy boost.
 The lack of sleep has also been proven by the American Journal of Clinical Nutrition to activate a hunger hormone which increases food cravings.
 They found these food cravings to fall in line with energy-dense, high-carb foods which in turn leads to unhealthy lifestyles.
 These cravings also apply to our little ones who are already more likely to ask for sweet snacks.

 Sleep helps us and our kids recharge our brains, giving us the energy we need to overcome those cravings.
 Every day after we receive the optimal amount of sleep helps creates the perfect environment for a lift in our health and development, both young and old.

-To find out more about why sleep is so important, check out our blog Why We All Need Sleep.
+To find out more about why sleep is so important, check out our blog Why We All, Especially Kids, Need Sleep.

-Here are some fundamental ways to ensure your little ones and you start getting enough and better sleep in the new year:
+Here are some fundamental ways to ensure your kids and you start getting enough (and better) sleep this year:

 Maintain a regular sleep and wake schedule.